mengwanguc/ReedSolomonEC/README.md

 ---

+## Configuration

+- Inside `scripts/config` directory there is a configuration file called `constants.py`.
+- This file contains all of the constants required for the Python scripts.
+- These constants must be configured correctly according to the requirements of the specific Python script.

+### Common Configurations to Change

+- `MODE`
+- `OUTPUT_PATH`
+- `MAX_VALUES` (different for each erasure coding type)
+- `CHUNKSIZE`

+---

 ## Single-Level Erasure Coding

 - The method for single-level erasure coding (or SLEC) is to use standard Reed-Solomon erasure coding techniques.